Time-dependent Hierarchical Dirichlet Model for Timeline Generation: EXPERIMENTS

 \subsection{Performance Comparison with Baselines}

 We implement the following algorithms as the baseline systems.
-For fairness we conduct the same preprocessing and post-processing for all algorithms. {\bf Random}: The methods that select sentences randomly for timeline generation. {\bf Centroid}: The method that applies MEAD algorithm \cite{radev2004centroid}, which has been widely used in MDS for sentence selection according to centroid value, positional value, and first-sentence overlap. {\bf GMDS}: The Graph-based MDS sentence selection strategy proposed by Wan et al.\cite{wan2008multi} that constructs a sentence connectivity graph based on cosine similarity and then selects important sentences based on centrality. {\bf Chieu}: A timeline system proposed by Chieu et al.\cite{chieu2004query} by considering interest and burstiness. {\bf ETTS}: A timeline system proposed by Yan et al.\cite{yan2011evolutionary} by projecting sentences from different temporal corpus into one plane and developing the graph based ranking algorithm.
+Some are designed for traditional summarization without temporal dimension.
+For fairness we conduct the same preprocessing for all algorithms and truncate the timeline for each day to 30 words. \\ {\bf Random}: The methods that select sentences randomly for timeline generation.\\ {\bf Centroid}: The method that applies MEAD algorithm \cite{radev2004centroid}, which has been widely used in MDS for sentence selection according to centroid value, positional value, and first-sentence overlap. \\ {\bf GMDS}: The Graph-based MDS method proposed by Wan et al.\cite{wan2008multi} that constructs a sentence connectivity graph based on cosine similarity and then selects important sentences based on centrality.\\ We also have the system of Chieu et al.\cite{chieu2004query} and Yan et al.\cite{yan2011evolutionary} for comparison.

 We average F-score performance in terms of ROUGE-1, ROUGE-2, and ROUGE-W on all sets.
 The overall results are shown in Figure \ref{overall_1} and the details are shown in Table 3.
-We observe that since traditional MDS methods such as Centriod and GMS only consider sentence ranking and selection strategy, they seldom try to consider the evolutionary pattern of topics.
+As we can see, since traditional MDS methods such as {\bf Centriod} and {\bf GMDS} only consider sentence ranking and selection strategy and ignore the evolution pattern of topics.
 Many sentences are missed, resulting in a low recall. {\bf Chieu} does not capture time attributes, so its results are worse than {\bf ETTS}, which uses local and global measures to capture the time dependencies.
-However, since {\bf ETTS} is a sentence ranking algorithm in nature, its sentence selection strategy may be biased for neglecting the evolutionary pattern of topic information across the corpus. {\bf tHDT} achieves the best results for its capability in detecting the hierarchical structures in the corpus.
-HDM outperforms {\bf ETTS} by $6.2\%$,$12.9\%$ and $11.7\%$ with regard to the overall performance in ROUGE-1,ROUGE-2 and ROUGE-W respectively.
+However, as {\bf ETTS} is a sentence ranking algorithm in nature, its sentence selection strategy may be biased for neglecting the evolution pattern of topic information across the corpus. {\bf tHDT} achieves the best results for its capability in detecting the hierarchical structures in the corpus. {\bf tHDT(L=2)} outperforms {\bf ETTS} by $6.2\%$, $12.9\%$ and $11.7\%$ with regard to the overall performance in ROUGE-1, ROUGE-2 and ROUGE-W respectively.